-Maintaining adequate capital is crucial for financial stability of the Bank and SCBX Financial Group as it provides cushion against risk that arises from business operations.
-SCB and SCBX Financial Group identify and manage risk by setting internal control procedures and performing stress tests as well as assessing and managing risk impacts through the capital planning process.
+Maintaining adequate capital is crucial for financial stability of the Bank and SCB^X Financial Group as it provides cushion against risk that arises from business operations.
+SCB and SCB^X Financial Group identify and manage risk by setting internal control procedures and performing stress tests as well as assessing and managing risk impacts through the capital planning process.
 Scenario analysis and stress tests are employed to assess sensitivities of regulatory capital to business plans and adverse shocks from extreme yet plausible events.
-SCB and SCBX Financial Group use these analytical tools to anticipate potential financial impacts from the business plans and capital requirements as well as to formulate management action plans for impact mitigation should such adverse events or similar circumstances occur.
+SCB and SCB^X Financial Group use these analytical tools to anticipate potential financial impacts from the business plans and capital requirements as well as to formulate management action plans for impact mitigation should such adverse events or similar circumstances occur.

-To comply with the regulatory requirements, SCB and SCBX Financial Group must maintain capital at a level deemed sufficient to cover credit risk, market risk, and operational risk.
+To comply with the regulatory requirements, SCB and SCB^X Financial Group must maintain capital at a level deemed sufficient to cover credit risk, market risk, and operational risk.
 In addition, the Bank is required to maintain a capital conservation buffer of 2.5% of CET1.
 Furthermore, banks designated as Domestic Systemically Important Banks (D-SIBs) by the BOT must maintain additional CET1 of 1% to enhance their ability to absorb losses and mitigate any impact to the overall financial sector and the economy.

-As a result, throughout 2020, the Bank and Financial Group must maintain the minimum ratios of Common Equity Tier 1 (CET1) at 8.0%, Tier 1 capital at 9.5%, and total CAR at 12.0%.
+As a result, throughout 2022, the Bank and SCB^X Financial Group must maintain the minimum ratios of Common Equity Tier 1 (CET1) at 8.0%, Tier 1 capital at 9.5%, and total CAR at 12.0%.

-As of June 30, 2023, the total CAR was 18.67% on a consolidated basis and 17.38% on a bank-only basis, while Tier 1 capital was 17.56% on a consolidated basis and 16.29% on a bank-only basis and CET1 capital stood at 17.50% on a consolidated basis and 16.29% on a bank-only basis.
+As of June 30, 2022, the total CAR was 18.67% on a consolidated basis and 18.76% on a bank-only basis, while Tier 1 capital was 17.56% on a consolidated basis and 17.66% on a bank-only basis and CET1 capital stood at 17.52% on a consolidated basis and 17.66% on a bank-only basis.

-Note: The ratios as of June 30, 2023 excluded 1H23 net profit after dividend payment.
+Note: To comply with the BOT's guidelines, the ratios as of June 30, 2022 excluded 1H22 net profit of Baht 22.7 billion.

-Figure 2: Basel III Capital Structure as of June 30, 2023
+Figure 2: Basel III Capital Structure as of June 30, 2022